therk/GetdataProject/README.md

 [run_analysis.R](run_analysis.R): Script to download data, run analysis, and produce *TidyData.txt* file with average of each variable for each activity and each subject.

 ## Running the analysis
-[run_analysis.R](run_analysis.R) script can run from Rstudio by sourcing it or directly using R on a command line.
+[run_analysis.R](run_analysis.R) script can run from RStudio or R command line by sourcing it.
 The script will download https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip data and unzip it in the project directory.
-It will then perform the analysis and create *TidyData.txt*
+It will then perform the analysis and create *tidyData.txt*

 ## Dataset License
 The License was taken from the original dataset.